-Mesothelioma is a highly fatal cancer caused by exposure to asbestos.
-There is no cure and treatment options are limited.
-Five-year survival for this disease is also extremely poor.
+Mesothelioma is a cancer caused by exposure to asbestos.
+It develops decades after exposure.
+It most commonly occurs in the lining of the lungs (the pleura), but can also occur in the lining of the digestive organs (the peritoneum) and at other sites in the body.
+Treatment options are limited and five-year survival for this disease is extremely poor.
 While asbestos use has decreased in Canada since the 1970s, exposure is still occurring.
-The recent national asbestos ban is a positive step to reduce the burden of mesothelioma, but exposure to asbestos in existing buildings and older products is an ongoing concern.
+The recent national asbestos ban is a positive step to reduce the burden of mesothelioma in the long term, but exposure to asbestos in existing buildings and older products is an ongoing concern.

-The surveillance of mesothelioma is essential for understanding the past, current, and future burden of this deadly disease.
-Past investigations by the Occupational Cancer Research Centre and Statistics Canada have shown that mesothelioma incidence increased from 1981 to 2013 in Ontario and from 1983 to 2004 in Canada.
-There has not been a national update of these important statistics in over a decade.
+Surveillance of mesothelioma is essential for understanding this deadly disease.
+Past investigations by the Occupational Cancer Research Centre and data from the Ontario Cancer Registry have shown that mesothelioma incidence increased from 1981 to 2013 in Ontario and the number of cases continues to rise.

-This ongoing project seeks to update the understanding of mesothelioma incidence in Canada.
-We also aim to project future incidence of this disease until 2067, which will inform healthcare resource preparation and response.
-Additionally, geographic and clinical determinants of mesothelioma survival will be examined in an effort to understand if some Canadian provinces have made progress in lengthening mesothelioma survival.
+This ongoing project seeks to update our understanding of mesothelioma incidence in Ontario and Canada and to examine the changing patterns and time trends.
+We also aim to examine geographic and clinical determinants of mesothelioma survival in an effort to understand if we have made progress in lengthening mesothelioma survival.